Social Icons

 Directed by Roy William Neill

-The woman in green is actually a dull, the plot is straight forward but the direction and the plot itself were just not good enough for you to appreciate it.
-The movie featured Sherlock’s Holmes arch enemy, Professor Moriarty who is suppose to be Holmes intellectual equal, but in this flick he seemed to look more like a struggling villain trying to live out a fantasy of being the man to kill Holmes.
+The Woman in Green is actually a bit dull.
+The plot is straightforward, but the direction and the story itself just aren’t good enough to fully appreciate.
+The movie features Sherlock Holmes’ arch-enemy, Professor Moriarty, who is supposed to be Holmes’ intellectual equal.
+But in this flick, he comes off more like a struggling villain trying to live out a fantasy of being the man to finally kill Holmes.

-The movie plot starts with a string of random murders of women who then have their forefingers severed.
-These acts made Scotland Yard think that there is a serial killer on the loose and Sherlock is called upon for aid.
-During his investigation he and Watson, stumbled upon a clue after a deceased man’s daughter brought them a forefinger believed to be belonging to one of the dead women.
+The plot starts with a string of random murders of women, each having their forefingers severed.
+These gruesome acts make Scotland Yard think a serial killer is on the loose, and Sherlock is called in to help.
+During his investigation, he and Watson stumble upon a clue after a deceased man’s daughter brings them a forefinger believed to belong to one of the victims.

-Sherlock was able to deduce from the incident that some high power is at play here, not just a mere serial killer.
-His obsession with the fact Moriarty is not dead made him to conclude that Moriarty is back and is the man behind all the murders.
-His believe came true when he got a visit from Moriarty himself, and he got another lead in the case when a man was sent to kill him and the man didn’t even seem to know what he was doing.
+Sherlock deduces that something bigger is at play here—not just a random serial killer.
+His obsession with the idea that Moriarty isn’t dead leads him to conclude that Moriarty is behind the murders.
+His belief is confirmed when Moriarty himself pays him a visit.
+Sherlock gets another lead when a man is sent to kill him but seems completely unaware of what he’s doing.

 0 comments: